Application Selection & Procurement

 If you or your department are considering new applications, software, or services ITS can help.
 The ITS team is involved with hundreds of applications at all stages of the application lifecycle and can help you select and purchase the right information technology tool(s) for you, the department, and the University.

 To request Application Selection & Procurement services, just submit a work order ticket.
 (Use the category Consulting Services -> New Applications).
-Your request will get routed to the appropriate analyst who will contact you, help gather information, and complete the forms necessary for getting purchase requisitions and contract approvals.
+Your request will be routed to the appropriate analyst who will contact you, help gather information, and complete the forms necessary for getting purchase requisitions and contract approvals.

 ATSU Policy 55-102: Hardware/Software Procurement Procedure requires purchases of all computer hardware, software, and services to be coordinated with Information Technology Services (ITS).
-This coordination helps ensure systems, services and related technologies are evaluated from a variety of perspectives including.
+This coordination helps ensure systems, services, and related technologies are evaluated from a variety of perspectives including.

 - Inventory of all systems/services used by ATSU

 - Data Classification and data governance

 - Integration with existing systems and the ATSU network

 - Measuring system usage and value